 School Statement: Loatlands Primary School is committed to providing a caring, safe and friendly environment in which children can learn in a relaxed and secure atmosphere.
 Bullying of any kind is unacceptable.
 The school stance is to have zero tolerance of bullying and to deal with incidents in the most effective manner we can.
 Pupils are taught to respect themselves and others and if bullying does occur pupils should feel comfortable to be able to talk to someone about it.

 Definition of Bullying: Having consulted with the parents, staff and children, it has been decided that bullying can be described as a deliberate action(s) in order to hurt or upset someone.
 It may hurt someone physically or it may hurt his or her feelings.
 Bullying is continued, repeated and personal rather than one off acts of aggression.

 We encourage all parents and children to make us aware as quickly as possible of any bullying incidents.
 We would ask pupils and parents to try and distinguish between the one off incidents that occasionally happen and the behaviour described in the above definition.
 The school will listen carefully and record such incidents.
 As well as giving support to the victim, full investigations into the incidents will be conducted.
 Parents will be informed as appropriate.
 Counselling, assemblies and sessions to highlight that bullying is unacceptable will be undertaken as part of the school’s Physical, Health and Social education programme.
 The school subscribes to the DFES’s Bullying – A Charter for Action.

-The school’s Anti-Bullying Co-ordinator is Mrs Simpson and bullying incidents will be followed up by an appointment or phone call to the parents of the child concerned to confirm there are no further problems.
+The school’s Anti-Bullying Co-ordinator is Mrs Roper and bullying incidents will be followed up by an appointment or phone call to the parents of the child concerned to confirm there are no further problems.